Kim Phuc: more than Napalm Girl

 “Bombs were dropped and everything exploded - our resources, our freedoms, our lives.”

-Kim Phuc Phan Thi became known as the Girl in the Picture and Napalm Girl after photographer Nick Ut took a photo of her running away naked from a napalm bomb in Vietnam.
+Kim Phuc Phan Thi became known as the Girl in the Picture and Napalm Girl after photographer Nick Ut took a photo of her running away naked from a napalm bomb in Vietnam amidst the terror of war.
 But she is far more than that devastating moment 50 years ago.

 I have been fortunate to cross paths with Kim Phuc a few times, and she recently gave a very inspiring talk at a charity gathering on Necker Island, in which she spoke about her experiences.